EU member state business advisories on Israeli settlements

 https://www.diplomatie.gouv.fr/fr/conseils-aux-voyageurs/conseils-par-pays-destination/israel-territoires-palestiniens/#complements

-The West Bank, East Jerusalem, the Gaza Strip and the Golan Heights are territories occupied by Israel since 1967.
+“The West Bank, East Jerusalem, the Gaza Strip, and the Golan Heights are territories occupied by Israel since 1967.
 Settlements are illegal under international law.
 As a result, there are risks associated with economic and financial activities in Israeli settlements.

-Financial transactions, investments, purchases, supplies and other economic activities in the colonies, or benefiting the settlements, entail legal and economic risks related to the fact that Israeli settlements, according to international law, are built on occupied territories and are not recognized as part of the territory of Israel.
+Financial transactions, investments, purchases, supplies and other economic activities in the colonies, or benefitting the settlements, entail legal and economic risks related to the fact that Israeli settlements, according to international law, are built on occupied territories and are not recognised as part of the territory of Israel.
 This may result in disputes over titles to land, water, mineral or other natural resources relating to potential purchases or investments, as well reputational risks.

-Citizens and businesses planning economic or financial activities in the settlements are asked to seek appropriate legal advice before proceeding with these activities.
+Citizens and businesses planning economic or financial activities in the settlements are asked to seek appropriate legal advice before proceeding with these activities.”

 Germany

-The federal government distinguishes strictly between the territory of the State of Israel and the Palestinian Territories.
-In doing so, the Federal Government bases the borders of the Israeli state on the 5 June 1967 Green Line.
+The federal government distinguishes strictly between the territory of the State of Israel, and the Palestinian territories.
+In doing so, the federal government bases the borders of the Israeli state on the 5 June 1967 Green Line.
 This also applies to Jerusalem.

-The Palestinian Territories (East Jerusalem, West Jordan and Gaza) and the Golan have been occupied by Israel since 1967.
-The Federal Government distinguishes strictly between the territory of the State of Israel and the occupied territories.
-The Israeli government distinguishes between the territories that fall under Israeli sovereignty (Golan and East Jerusalem, which, by Israeli annexation, are an integral part of Israel and under their full sovereignty) and the non-annexed territories (West Bank and Gaza).
+“The Palestinian territories (East Jerusalem, West Jordan, and Gaza), and the Golan Heights have been occupied by Israel since 1967.
+The federal government distinguishes strictly between the territory of the State of Israel, and the occupied territories.
+The Israeli government distinguishes between the territories that fall under Israeli sovereignty (Golan and East Jerusalem, which, by Israeli annexation, are an integral part of Israel and under their full sovereignty), and the non-annexed territories (West Bank and Gaza).”

 Settlements

-It is the long standing position of the European Union and its Member States not to accept any changes to the 1967 borders, which have not been agreed between the conflict parties.
-Israeli settlements in the occupied territories are also contrary to international law, a hindrance to peace and a threat to the foundations of the two-state solution.
+“It is the long-standing position of the European Union and its member states not to accept any changes to the 1967 borders, which have not been agreed between the conflict parties.
+Israeli settlements in the occupied territories are also contrary to international law, a hindrance to peace, and a threat to the foundations of the two-state solution.

 Customs preference treatment

-Goods produced in Israeli settlements in the Palestinian Territories or in the Golan do not benefit from preferential treatment under the Euro-Mediterranean Agreement establishing an association between the European Communities and their Member States, on the one hand, and the State of Israel on the other (so-called ' EC-Israel Association Agreement) because these goods do not originate in Israel.
+“Goods produced in Israeli settlements in the Palestinian territories or in the Golan Heights do not benefit from preferential treatment under the Euro-Mediterranean Agreement, establishing an association between the European communities and their member states, on the one hand, and the State of Israel on the other (the so-called’ EC-Israel Association Agreement) because these goods do not originate in Israel.
 However, importation of goods is not subject to any specific import restrictions.
-This was confirmed in a judgment of the Court of Justice of the European Union (ECJ) in a preliminary ruling procedure on 25.02.2010.
-The case related to products that had been produced in an Israeli settlement in the West Bank.
+This was confirmed in a judgment of the Court of Justice of the European Union (CJEU) in a preliminary ruling procedure on 25.02.2010.
+The case related to products that had been produced in an Israeli settlement in the West Bank.”

-In the case of property acquisition and investment in the Occupied Territories, particularly in the Israeli settlements, it should be noted that a future Israeli-Palestinian peace agreement could have an impact.
-Among other things, there may be disputes regarding the acquisition of land, water, mineral and other natural resources.
+“In the case of property acquisition and investment in the Occupied Territories, particularly in the Israeli settlements, it should be noted that a future Israeli-Palestinian peace agreement could have an impact.
+Among other things, there may be disputes regarding the acquisition of land, water, mineral, and other natural resources.
 The Foreign Office does not take sides in the disputes.

 Ireland